ppardiwala/openshift-march-2024/Day1/README.md

 - AWS offers managed EKS - Elastic Kubernetes Service, you can get support from Amazon
 - Azure offers managed AKS - Azure Kubernetes Service, you can get support from Microsoft
 - Kuberetes supports Operators and Custom Resource Definitions to extend the functionality of Kubernetes
+- this is CLI only, no webconsole
+- Kubernetes supports deploying applications only as Container Images not from source code directly

 ## What is OpenShift?
 - it is an Orchestration platfrom from Red Hat